History of the Jews in Thessaloniki: Occupation

 On July 11, 1942, known as the "Black Shabbat," all the men of the community aged 18 to 45 years were rounded up in Eleftherias Square (Freedom Square) in the city center.
 Throughout the afternoon, they were forced to do humiliating physical exercises at gunpoint.
 Four thousand of them were ordered to construct a road for the Germans, linking Thessaloniki to Kateríni and Larissa, a region rife with malaria.

 In less than ten weeks, 12% of them died of exhaustion and disease.
 In the meantime, the Thessalonikan community, with the help of Athens, managed to gather two billion drachmas towards the sum of 3.5 billion drachmas demanded by the Germans to ransom the forced laborers.
 The Germans agreed to release them for the lesser sum but, in return, demanded that the Greek authorities abandon the Jewish cemetery of Salonica, containing 300,000 to 500,000 graves.
 Its size and location, they claimed, had long hampered urban growth.

 The Jews transferred land in the periphery on which there were two graves.
 The municipal authorities, decrying the slow pace of the transfer, took matters into their own hands.
 Five hundred Greek workers, paid by the municipality, began with the destruction of tombs.
 The cemetery was soon transformed into a vast quarry where Greeks and Germans sought gravestones for use as construction materials.
 Today this site is occupied by Aristotle University of Thessaloniki and other buildings.

 It is estimated that from the beginning of the occupation to the end of deportations, 3,000–5,000 Jews managed to escape from Salonika, finding temporary refuge in the Italian zone.
 A recent study by the Jewish Museum of Greece found that 250 Jews of Thessaloniki took part in national resistance movements such as the Greek People's Liberation Army, the National Liberation Front, and British-loyal units of the Greek Army.

 Destruction of the Jews of Salonika

 Salonika's 54,000 Jews were shipped to the Nazi extermination camps.
 More than 90% of the total Jewish population of the city were murdered during the war.
-Only the Polish Jews experienced a greater level of destruction.